datacamp-content-public/courses-handling-missing-data-using-imputations-in-r/slides/chapter_1_dfc39e5c1fefef0cc571dfaba89a05af.md

 `@script`
-Here is the result of multiple imputation.
+Let's take a look at the final result
 Y.0  is equal to the original Y with missing values.
 Y.1–Y.5 are the five imputed versions of Y.
-X1–X4 are the four predictor variables that we used as predictors for the imputation.
+X1–X4 are the four predictors that are used as for the imputation.
 By comparing rows 4 and 6, i.e. the rows with NAs, you can see the effect of multiple imputation.
 Note that the imputed values are different in all 5 imputations.

 So, why are you seeing such differences? the answer is that this tells how much uncertainty is there in our imputation by which we can calculate standard errors that are more correct.
 So in way it is a good result.